Tight and well formed upper arms

-- Blood-thinning medication (e.g. ASA, Thomapyrin®) must be at least 10 days before surgery (after consultation with your attending physician).
+- Blood-thinning medication (e.g. ASA, Thomapyrin®) must be at least 10 days before the cosmetic surgery (after consultation with your attending physician) should be discontinued.

-- Vitamin preparations (A & E) and food supplements (omega-3 fatty acids or St. John’s wort preparations, etc.) must be taken for at least one month. be discontinued 4 weeks before the procedure.
+- Vitamin preparations (A & E) and food supplements (omega-3 fatty acids or St. John’s wort preparations, etc.) must be taken for at least one month.
+Be discontinued 4 weeks prior to the surgical procedure.